-Soon after a complaint is filed, the Commission will review the accusation.
-Commission staff will often interview the person who filed the complaint to determine the facts giving rise to the complaint.
-After the initial inquiry, the Commission may conduct a full investigation.
-All complaints within the Commission's legal authority are investigated further.
-If the charge is found to be without merit, an accusation against a judge may be dismissed by the Commission during the investigation.
+Soon after a complaint is filed, Commission staff will review and research the accusation, which can include reviewing relevant CourtView information and interviewing the person who filed the complaint to determine the facts giving rise to the complaint and to ascertain whether or not the complaint appears to fall within the jurisdiction of the Commission.
+The Commission reviews all complaints and staff research and determines whether the complaint is jurisdictional or nonjurisdictional.
+Complaints that are nonjurisdictional are dismissed.
+All jurisdictional complaints are investigated.
+If after further investigation the Commission finds the accusation to be without merit, it will be dismissed.
 If a preliminary investigation supports the complaint, a formal investigation begins.
 It is at this stage that the judge involved is informed of the complaint.
-A formal investigation includes an interview with the judge.
+A formal investigation often includes an interview with the judge.

 Complaints filed with the Commission and all Commission inquiries and investigations are confidential.
-If the Commission finds that probable cause exists that a judge has committed misconduct that warrants action more serious than a private admonishment or counseling, a formal statement of charges is issued.
+If the Commission finds probable cause exists to find a judge has committed misconduct that warrants action more serious than a private admonishment or counseling, a formal statement of charges is issued.
 The statement of charges is public information.
 Some time after the formal charges issue, the Commission will hold an open public formal hearing on the matter.
-At that hearing, Special Counsel (hired by the Commission) presents the case against the judge.
-The judge is often represented by an attorney who presents that judge's defenses.
-The full Commission usually sits as decision-makers in the matter and renders a decision that may include recommendations to the Alaska Supreme Court for sanctions against the judge.
-The results of a Commission proceeding are public when Commission recommendations are made to the supreme court.
+At the hearing, Special Counsel (hired by the Commission) presents the evidentiary case against the judge.
+The judge is often represented by an attorney who presents the judge's evidence and defenses.
+The full Commission usually serves as the factfinder in the matter.

-The Commission's decision may be to exonerate the judge of the charge or charges, to recommend counseling, or to recommend that the supreme court take formal action.
+The Commission's decision is based on the evidence presented and is a public document.
+It may decide to exonerate the judge of the charge or charges if there is a lack of clear and convincing evidence of misconduct or recommend that the Alaska Supreme Court take formal action.
 The Alaska Supreme Court may impose one of the following sanctions against the judge: suspension, removal, retirement, censure, or reprimand.
+The Alaska Supreme Court independently reviews the evidence and may decide not to impose any discipline.